moq-wg/moq-transport/draft-lcurley-warp.md

 It is RECOMMENDED to use WebTransport over HTTP/3.

 ### CONNECT
-The server uses the HTTP CONNECT request to identify client and the requested track bundle.
+The server uses the HTTP CONNECT request to identify the client and the requested track bundle.
 The application dictates how this information is encoded into the request.
 For example, a broadcast ID and authentication token could be included in the path.